Artistic Composition and Improvisation appreciates both the utility and limitations of Music Theory…

 Lesson #11.
 The goal of studying Music Theory is to perform better, not to get good grades on a music theory test.

 Lesson #12.
 At some point, the logical theory of music must yield to the inexplicable art of music.
 Musical sounds have intrinsic meaning and emotional impact that cannot be described using mere words.
 Musical sounds evoke universal reactions across cultures and tap into deep and primitive “places of knowing” without any need for translation.
 Our gut reaction to a haunting Gregorian chant, heroic Beethoven Symphony, melancholy Chopin Waltz, rousing Sousa March, toe-tapping Joplin Ragtime, swinging Ellington Blues, or quizzical Monk piano solo cannot be explained by music theory any more than the tortured figures of Picasso or the anguished couplets of Shakespeare can be reduced to mere logic.
 So, never view music theory as a rigid set of rules.
-Use those aspects of the theory that get you closer to the true essence of the music and don’t get too hung up on the rest.
+Use the theory that gets you closer to the true essence of the music and don’t get hung up on the rest.